Arthur Balfour: Achievements

 The Education Act lasted four decades and eventually was highly praised.
 Eugene Rasor states, "Balfour was credited and much praised from many perspectives with the success [of the Education Act 1902].
 His commitment to education was fundamental and strong."
 At the time it hurt Balfour because the Liberal party used it to rally their Noncomformist supporters.
 Ensor said the Act ranked:

 among the two or three greatest constructive measures of the twentieth century....[He did not write it] but no statesman less dominated than Balfour was by the concept of national efficiency would have taken it up and carried it through, since its cost on the side of votes was obvious and deterrent....Public money was thus made available for the first time to ensure properly paid teachers and a standardised level of efficiency for all children alike [including the Anglican and Catholic schools].

 For most of the 19th century, the very powerful political and economic position of the Church of Ireland (Anglican) landowners opposed the political aspirations of Irish nationalists.
 Balfour's solution was to buy them out, not by compulsion, but by offering the owners a full immediate payment and a 12% bonus on the sales price.
 The British government purchased 13 million acres (53,000 km2) by 1920, and sold farms to the tenants at low payments spread over seven decades.
 It would cost money, but all sides proved amenable.
 Starting in 1923 the Irish government bought out most of the remaining landowners, and in 1933 diverted payments being made to the British treasury and used them for local improvements.

 Balfour's introduction of Chinese coolie labour in South Africa enabled the Liberals to counterattack, charging that his measures amounted to "Chinese slavery".
-Likerwise Liberals energised the Nonconformists when they attacked Balfour's Licensing Act 1904 which paid pub owners to close down.
+Likewise, Liberals energised the Nonconformists when they attacked Balfour's Licensing Act 1904 which paid pub owners to close down.
 In the long run it did reduce the great oversupply of pubs, while in the short run Balfour's party was hurt.

 Balfour failed to solve his greatest political challenge – the debate over tariffs that ripped his party apart.
 Chamberlain proposed to turn the Empire into a closed trade bloc protected by high tariffs against imports from Germany and the United States.
 He argued that tariff reform would revive a flagging British economy, strengthen imperial ties with the dominions and the colonies, and produce a positive programme that would facilitate reelection.
 He was vehemently opposed by Conservative free traders who denounced the proposal as economically fallacious, and open to the charge of raising food prices in Britain.
 Balfour tried to forestall disruption by removing key ministers on each side, and offering a much narrower tariff programme.
 It was ingenious, but both sides rejected any compromise, and his party's chances for reelection were ruined.